tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The actual content type of the record.

 fragment.zeros
-: An arbitrary-length run of null bytes (uint8 with value 0) may appear in the cleartext after the type field.
+: An arbitrary-length run of zero-valued bytes may appear in the cleartext after the type field.
 This provides an opportunity for senders to pad any TLS record by a chosen amount as long as the total stays within record size limits.
 See